-Chances are pretty good you have a story about a nightmarish situation involving a landlord and a tenant.
+Chances are pretty good you have heard a story about a nightmarish situation involving a landlord and a tenant.
 Conflict over a rental arrangement is common, and the best way to avoid it is to sign an airtight lease agreement.
-However, many tenancies are “at will,” meaning there may be a verbal or written agreement between the landlord and tenant, but no formal lease specifies when the arrangement ends.
+However, many tenancies are “at will,” meaning there may be a verbal or written agreement between the landlord and tenant, but no formal lease that specifies when the arrangement ends.

 So what are some examples of at-will tenancies?
 How can this type of situation go wrong, and what rights do both parties possess when it does?
 These are important questions for landlords and tenants to consider.
 Understanding types of tenancies can help both parties navigate the complex web of laws and statutes that govern housing and make the right decisions for them.

 - Legal Definition of Tenancy-at-will